jwang11/containerd-code-analysis/Runtime_v2服务.md

 			continue
 		}
 		bundle, err := LoadBundle(ctx, m.state, id)
-		if err != nil {
-			// fine to return error here, it is a programmer error if the context
-			// does not have a namespace
-			return err
-		}

 		// fast path
 		bf, err := ioutil.ReadDir(bundle.Path)
-		if err != nil {
-			bundle.Delete()
-			log.G(ctx).WithError(err).Errorf("fast path read bundle path for %s", bundle.Path) continue
-		}

 		if len(bf) == 0 {
 			bundle.Delete()
 			continue